 After opening a series of successful night clubs, Ferri created Star Vodka, the first in a line of luxury spirits called “Star by Charles Ferri.”

-Lauren Grafer is Director of Special Events for The Humane Society of the United States.
+Lauren Grafer Schweibold is Director of Special Events for The Humane Society of the United States.
 She also works on the development of Friends of Finn.

 Henry Harper is the Co-Founder, Chairman and Director of Marketing & PR for Tata Harper Skincare, a 100% natural luxury beauty company based on the Harpers' organic farm in Vermont.